Azure/azure-documentdb-datamigrationtool/README.md

 2. You can use an abbreviated syntax: collection[3] creates the same set of collections mentioned in step 1.
 3. More than one substitution can be provided.
 For example, collection[0-1] [0-9] generates 20 collection names with leading zeros (collection01, ..02, ..03).

 Once the collection name(s) have been specified, choose the desired throughput of the collection(s) (400 RUs to 10,000 RUs).
 For best import performance, choose a higher throughput.
-For more information about performance levels, see [Performance levels in Azure Cosmos DB](performance-levels.md).
+For more information about performance levels, see [Performance levels in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/performance-levels).

+> [NOTE]
-> [!NOTE]
+>
 > The performance throughput setting only applies to collection creation.
 If the specified collection already exists, its throughput won't be modified.

 When you import to more than one collection, the import tool supports hash-based sharding.
 In this scenario, specify the document property you wish to use as the Partition Key.
 (If Partition Key is left blank, documents are sharded randomly across the target collections.)